yaacov/harproxyserver/README.md

 ## Features

-- Proxy requests and responses to a target URL
-- Record and save requests and responses in HAR format
+- Record HTTP requests and responses to a HAR file.
 - Playback recorded requests and responses from a HAR file
+- Serve requests over HTTP or HTTPS.
 - Configurable playback endpoint prefix
+- Middleware support for Express.js.
 - Command-line interface for easy configuration

 ## Installation